 This trick works because it adds friction between you and your money.
 When all your money is in one place, it can be tempting to spend it.

 But by hiding your savings away, you’ll be less tempted to spend what you can’t see.

 Here’s what to do next if you’re considering different banks for checking and savings accounts…

 CNBC suggests setting up a budget and paying all expenses out of the checking account and then setting up an automatic transfer of funds to the savings account each month.

 The website also suggests splitting up your direct deposit from work so that the budgeted amount goes into the checking and the remainder of the paycheck automatically goes into savings.
 This way, you never see that amount and you’re not tempted to spend it and don’t touch or look at the savings account until there is a true emergency.

-For more advice on bulking up your savings account, try these four ways to spend less money or just try cutting out these expenses.
+For more advice on bulking up your savings account, try these four ways to spend less money.